dhockey123/1D_TDSE_solver/README.md

 # Usage

 Using Ctrl+a and Ctrl+Enter in VSCode from "main.jl" is the recommended way to run the code.
 Does NOT work directly from terminal ( This might just be my system though ).
+Might have to specify the exact locations to the #include files.

 User interaction is enabled for specifying the following,